-The basic parts of any landscape photo are sky, land and sometimes sun.
-The attributes of sun are light and rays.
+The basic parts of any landscape photo are sky, land, and sometimes sun.
+The attributes of the sun are light and rays.
 So, we try to create that ray and shine with flares.
-When you have sun flare in a landscape photo, you are giving some life to sun and, in the process, to the photo.
+When you have sun flare in a landscape photo, you are giving some life to the sun and, in the process, to the photo.
 The more lively and candid the photo, the more engaging it gets.
-For architectures, you can have either have sun or not have it.
-It is more of an option in case of architecture photography, but adding flares to them is definitely a plus.
+For architecture, you can have either have sun or not have it.
+It is more of an option in the case of architecture photography, but adding flares to them is definitely a plus.

-Long exposure photos effectively capture the light rays, since it is exposed for quite a while than normal ones.
-Photographers normal use ND filters for long exposure photos to get that perfect exposure.
-There are other special filters like cross screen filters to create that star shaped pattern flare that you see on long exposure photos.
+Long exposure photos effectively capture the light rays, since it is exposed for quite a while then normal ones.
+Photographers normally use ND filters for long exposure photos to get that perfect exposure.
+There are other special filters like cross-screen filters to create that star-shaped pattern flare that you see on long exposure photos.
 It is again an option.
-But, those star shaped flares does look good with long exposure photos.
+But, those star-shaped flares do look good with long exposure photos.

 About Gughan Bose